lithos13/FalckCase/README.md

 # FalckCase
-This case takes the top 250 best rated movies and obteinds from that list, the list of movies rated above of 8.1 filmed after 2000
+This case involves obtaining the list of the top 250 best-rated movies and, from that list, extracting the movies rated above 8.1 filmed after 2000.

 # Technical Requirements